-List Grid View With HTML CSS (Very Simple Example)
+List Grid View In HTML CSS (Simple Example)

-Welcome to a tutorial on how to create a responsive list/grid view.
+Welcome to a tutorial on how to create a simple list grid view.
 Once upon a time in the Dark Ages of the Internet, we have to use all sorts of CSS hacks and fight digital dragons to transform a list into a grid.
-But rest easy, modern CSS is very easy to work with.
-Let us walk through a simple list/grid example in this guide, read on!
+But fear not, it is pretty easy with modern HTML CSS – Read on for an example!

 TABLE OF CONTENTS